enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 It's important to note that these ontologies, including the custom BFH namespace, offer a much broader range of properties and classes than those specifically mentioned here.
 The listed examples illustrate their core usage within this system.
 These ontologies enable a rich, interconnected graph of data.
 For instance, a **SensorNode** is modeled as a `bfh:SensorNode`, incorporating `schema:name`, `bfh:state`, and relationships to associated **`bfh:NodeTemplate`** (via `bfh:usesNodeTemplate`) and **`schema:Project`** (via `bfh:partOfProject`) entities, as well as linking to `sosa:Observation` instances it has made.

 To ensure consistency and semantic correctness, **Python `Enum` types** are persisted as **RDF URIs** in the Triplestore.
 This is achieved by having all relevant Enums inherit from an `RDFEnumMixin`.
-This mixin automatically generates a unique RDF URI for each enum member, based on a defined base URI and the enum's name and value.
+This mixing automatically generates a unique RDF URI for each enum member, based on a defined base URI and the enum's name and value.
 For example, an enum member representing a specific state would be stored as a URI like `http://data.bfh.ch/SensorNodeStateEnum/ACTIVE`.
 The `rdf_uri` property facilitates this conversion:

 ```python
 class RDFEnumMixin: